Roughly 10,000 a day through the end of the decade. The exit ramp is dated.

 Structured 12-question template finalized and shared with interviewers

-Human verification process assigned (who reviews, what threshold triggers rejection)
+Human verification process assigned — named reviewers, defined rejection threshold

 Artifact storage homes defined (ADR directory, runbook system, gotcha catalog)

-At least one retrieval surface connected (AI assistant context, internal search, runbook system)
+At least one retrieval surface wired in (AI assistant context, internal search, runbook system)

-Quarterly SPOF review scheduled and program owner named
+Quarterly SPOF review on the calendar, program owner named

-The demographic cliff is dated and approaching.
+The exit ramp is dated.
 Between now and 2030, 30.4 million baby boomers will turn 65[1].
-In enterprise software specifically, the SPOF concentration is acute: the engineers who have lived through the longest-running systems, the ones who were in the room when the decisions were made, the ones the team calls at 2 AM — they are within striking distance of exit.
-The cost of doing nothing is paid in incidents, re-discovery spirals, and the quiet realization that nobody knows why the deployment script runs at 3 AM.
+In enterprise software, the SPOF concentration is acute: the engineers who lived through the longest-running systems, sat in the room when the decisions were made, and still pick up the 2 AM page — every one of them is inside striking distance of exit.
+The bill for doing nothing is paid in incidents, re-discovery spirals, and the quiet morning when nobody on the team can explain why the deployment script runs at 3 AM.

-The cost of doing something structured is two hours per interview, a working extraction pipeline, and a program owner with a quarterly calendar entry.
-It is not a large investment relative to what it protects.
-The difference between a knowledge graveyard and a knowledge base is not effort — it's structure.
+The bill for doing something structured is two hours per interview, a working extraction pipeline, and a program owner with a quarterly calendar entry.
+Small relative to what it protects.
+The difference between a knowledge graveyard and a retrievable knowledge base is not effort.
+It is structure.
 Build the schema first.
 Then run the interview.

 - [1]Protected Income: Peak 65 — Between 2024 and 2030, 30.4 million baby boomers will turn 65(protectedincome.org)↩